Importance Of Quality Sleep In Managing Stress

 - Stress Resilience – Manage Stress more effectively

-The 3 R’S for deep REST, RESTORE and REPAIR
+The 3 R’S for deep REST, RESTORE, and REPAIR

 RELAXATION

 Learn to RELAX deeply and effectively.
-To achieve quality sleep it is necessary to learn how to relax and switch off.
+To achieve quality sleep, it is necessary to learn how to relax and switch off.
 Learn how to encourage the body from the hyper-arousal state off the stress response into the relaxed response.
 Make sure your bedroom and bed is a place of relaxation, a place of comfort.

 ELIMINATE AND REDUCE STIMULANTS

-Reduce stimulants in your environment, your mind, your body especially in the evening.
-Seriously look at reducing environmental stimulants in your every day life.
-For example reduce exposure to electromagnetic waves and the blue ray; mobile phones, i-pads, laptops, microwaves, electricity cables.
-Reduce mental stimulation worrying about the past or the future.
+Reduce stimulants in your environment, your mind, and your body, especially in the evening.
+For example, reduce exposure to electromagnetic waves and the blue ray; mobile phones, iPads, laptops, microwaves, and cables.
+Eliminate and reduce internal stimulants/toxins such as alcohol, aspartame, caffeine, drugs, and sugar.

 ROUTINE

-Eileen Burns is a Stress Management Expert, healer and therapist who teaches and provides highly powerful Anxiety, Stress and Sleep Therapy Programs.
+Eileen Burns is a Stress Management Expert, healer, and therapist who teaches and provides highly powerful Anxiety, Stress, and Sleep Therapy Programs.

 This article hit the nail about quality sleep and stress.
 Stress and sleep is a vicious cycle.
 You get stressed out, then you can’t sleep well.
 When you can’t sleep well, you feel stressed… again.
 These 3 Rs sums it up.
 It is simple, but works if you follow them.